Integrating SAP with Snowflake: Webinar Recap

 You don’t always know the value of your data until you start working with it.

-When it comes to SAP data, SAP applications are generating large amounts of very important data for organizations that organizations want to combine with data from other sources.
+SAP applications generate large amounts of very important data.
 It is next to impossible, as well as cost-prohibitive, to combine all your data in the transactional SAP system where the SAP data is being generated.
 In many cases, customers move SAP data into Snowflake as is, and process what they need, when they need to use it.
 All of this is possible because of Snowflake’s unique architecture.

 Snowflake is a service that is available on the Google Cloud Platform, Amazon Web Service, and Azure.
 Regardless of what cloud Snowflake is running in, it’s the same Snowflake.
 The storage layer scales independently of the other layers, giving it infinite scalability.
 The second layer up is the compute layer, which is separate from the storage layer.